betchesnft/build-a-betch/README.md

 # build-a-betch
-drag and drop to create your own betches dollz
+drag and drop to create your own betch dollz